peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 The authors stand ready to acknowledge all contributions from their friends and colleagues.

-The phrase "delegation to nowhere" was inspired by a misremebered title of a novel by Tim Powers entitled "Two Days to Nowhere", in which characters deal with ambiguous realities by way of supernatural sensitivity, time travel and alcohol.
+The phrase "delegation to nowhere" was inspired by the misremebered title of a novel by Tim Powers entitled "Two Days to Nowhere", in which characters deal with ambiguous realities by way of supernatural sensitivity, time travel and alcohol.
 This seemed like a good metaphor for the problem of provisioning overlapping namespaces in the DNS.

-Unfortunately, it appears that Tim Powers wrote no such book, although he did publish the novel "Three Days to Never"
-{{Powers2006}} and much of his writing features ambiguity, the supernatural and excessive drinking.
+Unfortunately, it appears that Tim Powers wrote no such book, although he did publish the similarly-named novel "Three Days to Never" {{Powers2006}} which is perhaps what I was thinking of.
+And it's certainly true that much of his writing features ambiguity, the supernatural and excessive drinking.
 Memory is a tricky thing.

 The song "Road to Nowhere" {{Byrne1985}} from the 1985 Talking Heads album "Little Creatures" would perhaps have been a better inspiration for the terminology.
 It's a shame that's not what happened.